Meyiwa123/Campus-Guidance/README.md

 - **CSV File**: Includes data of all higher institutions and programs in Canada, obtained from the Canadian government website, to populate university information dynamically.

 ## Getting Started
-To begin using Campus Guidance locally, firstly ensure you have the following installed:
+To begin using Campus Guidance locally, first ensure you have the following installed:
 Ensure you have the following installed:
 - Node.js
 - npm